aws-ia/terraform-aws-eks-blueprints/patterns/multi-tenancy-with-teams/README.md

 # Multi-Tenancy w/ Teams

-This example demonstrates how to provision and configure a multi-tenancy Amazon EKS cluster with safeguards for resource consumption and namespace isolation.
+This pattern demonstrates how to provision and configure a multi-tenancy Amazon EKS cluster with safeguards for resource consumption and namespace isolation.

 This example solution provides:

-- Amazon EKS Cluster (control plane)
-- Amazon EKS managed nodegroup (data plane)
 - Two development teams - `team-red` and `team-blue` - isolated to their respective namespaces
 - An admin team with privileged access to the cluster (`team-admin`)

-## Prerequisites:
+## Prerequisites

 Ensure that you have the following tools installed locally: